Pooja1030/Full-Stack/README.md

 | **Toastify**     | Library for toast notifications.             |
 | **Render**       | Deployment platform for the application.     |

-Frontend:

-- **React.js:** JavaScript library used to build the user interface with a component-based structure.
-- **Material-UI:** React component library that provides pre-built components to speed up UI development.
-- **GSAP:** JavaScript library for creating high-performance animations to bring the algorithms to life.

 ## 🚀 Getting Started